 Our websites are governed by New Zealand law, and the Courts of New Zealand have exclusive jurisdiction.

-Inland Revenue makes no representation that this website or our posts on our social media pages comply with laws (including intellectual property laws) of any country outside New Zealand.
-If you access this website or our social media pages from outside New Zealand, you do so on your own responsibility and are responsible for making sure compliance with all laws in the place where you are located.
+Inland Revenue makes no representation that our websites or our posts on our social media pages comply with laws (including intellectual property laws) of any country outside New Zealand.
+If you access one of our websites or social media pages from outside New Zealand, you do so on your own responsibility and are responsible for making sure compliance with all laws in the place where you are located.